About this Podcast Episode

 Kristin: Okay, let me try that again and then just a couple other proactive strategies that might be helpful so monitoring sleep.
 So sometimes this is easier said than done for little ones but helping your child get at least nine to twelve hours of sleep can be really beneficial for kids that are six to twelve years old so trying to get all that sleep in.

-and then the other one is physical activity so trying to get some have your child doing something physical to reduce some of that stress I’d like to.
-Think about stress as like a balloon you’ve probably thought about this Angie before I’m sure.
-So, like if you think about a balloon right? and maybe even for your kids you could say.
-Okay, so let’s blow up this balloon and then when you do physical activity right?
+Kristin: And then the other one is physical activity so trying to get some have your child doing something physical to reduce some of that stress I’d like to think about stress as like a balloon, you’ve probably thought about this Angie before I’m sure.
+So, like if you think about a balloon right?
+And maybe even for your kids you could say okay, so let’s blow up this balloon and then when you do physical activity right?
 Let’s do some jumping jacks or lets you know, do a sport and maybe we slowly let some of the air out of the balloon so we can show your kids like oh look, you know this the stress goes away when you do some more of this physical activity and maybe the same thing for sleep right?
 So, the balloon’s deflating and then maybe you wake up and then boom your balloon is deflated and you’re ready to kind of fill it back up for the day.

 Angie: Yeah I like that yeah use that visual.

 Kristin: Yeah, thought about that one last night middle of the night.

 Angie: Ah, but like we talk about that a lot like yeah you know at 3 A.M.
 I create I created this really great strategy I’m going to implement it with this family.